What I learned from Mary Poppins

 Great friends were once strangers.

 The film doesn’t say it but you know Mary and Burt are dear friends.
 You can tell they support and love each other even though they don’t see each other often.
 But how do they know each other?
-The story doesn’t tell you, but it doesn’t even matter.
+The story doesn’t tell you, but it doesn’t matter.
 Think of your best friend.
 Do you remember how you first met and became friends?
-You were probably strangers at some point and then something between you clicked and you just knew you’d be friends for life.
+You were probably strangers at some point and then something between you clicked.
+Then you just knew you’d be friends for life.
 Unfortunately, we aren’t born to automatically have a best friend.
-But we are born as social animals and we find commonalities between us.
+But we are born as social animals so we find commonalities between us.
 This can make lifelong friendships happen.
 And as kids, we find it easier to go up to someone on the playground and ask them to join us.
 As adults, it’s much harder.
 Get out of your comfort zone and find a stranger to talk to because it just might turn out to be the friend you’ve been looking for.

 Money isn’t everything.

 You probably heard the “go through school and get a good job” sentence at least once in your teenage years.
 Yes, you should have a good job, but that job doesn’t necessarily mean you have to make a ton of money.
 Sometimes money is the last thing you need to be a healthy, happy person.
-Think of what Mr. Banks is going through at his place of employment.
+Think of what Mr. Banks is going through at the bank.
 At the same time, Michael and Jane decide to feed the birds.
 He becomes stressed and worries about money because he knows what’s coming.
 But something changes in the story.
-Mr. Banks realizes what he needs to make himself happy has been right in front of him.
-His family.
+Mr. Banks realizes what he needs to make himself happy has been right in front of him-his family.
 If you’re always worried about money, take a step back and think about what you DO have rather than what you don’t for a second.
 We need money to survive in this world, but we also need things like love and a good spirit and good relationships.
 Money isn’t everything, but your soul and the people around you are.

-Kindness should always come first.
+Mary Poppins teaches that kindness should always come first.

-The last lesson is one that stands out to me the most.
-Sometimes we get so busy with life that we forget about being kind to our fellow man.
+The last lesson is one that stands out the most.
+Sometimes we get so busy with life that we forget about being kind to our fellow person.
 We forget that everyone is going through something, and the person next to us could have it way worse.
 Imagine venting to someone about how your boss didn’t give you your yearly bonus this year, meanwhile the person you’re venting to has just gotten their home repossessed.
 What Mary Poppins teaches us about kindness is that it always needs to be present.
 We should always be kind to each other because by doing this, you’re showing empathy and showing you care.
 The teaching moment here is to try to be a little more patient with ourselves and with others because showing a little kindness can go a very long way.

 Share the love!